M-Lab Experiment Developer Responsibilities, Requirements, and Guidelines

 Measurement Lab (M-Lab) is an open platform for research, and welcomes the involvement of new participants.
 Experiment Developers must first apply to host their tool on the M-Lab platform.
 Experiments are vetted by the Experiment Design and Review Committee for their potential usefulness for Internet users and research, differentiation from other experiments, and other factors prior to approval and deployment.
 The Experiment Design and Review Committee and/or the M-Lab team will provide feedback to the Experiment Developer, and may ask for modifications to be made to ensure the experiment meets all requirements and expectations.

-In the interests of managing the use of resources and steering the mission of the project, any experiment running on M-Lab must adhere to the following underlying principles, unless waived by the Experiment Design and Review Committee due to unusual circumstances:
+In the interest of managing the use of resources and steering the mission of the project, any experiment running on M-Lab must adhere to the following underlying principles, unless waived by the Experiment Design and Review Committee due to unusual circumstances:

 - The experiment being used must be open-source.
 The software running the experiment must be released under an OSI-approved license.
 This ensures that its source code and methodology can be examined by interested parties, and that the client-side tools can be integrated into a variety of applications.
 Each experiment must include client as well as server code, all of which must be licensed as open source.
 Only the original experiment, when deployed on the platform initially, must openly license client-side code as a reference implementation.
 The client-side reference implementation can be separate from the version actually deployed to users, as long as it provides a reference for the application-layer protocol deployed.
 The purpose of an open source client implementation is to allow third parties to more easily integrate the code into their own custom clients.
 The source code to the tools must be released prior to it being deployed to the M-Lab production platform and remain available to the public while hosted on the M-Lab platform.